FuelLabs/sway/docs/src/introduction/overview.md

 ### Going line by line

-`#[storage(read, write)]` is an annotation which denotes that this function has the permissions to read and write a value in storage.
+`#[storage(read, write)]` is an annotation which denotes that this function has permission to read and write a value in storage.

 `fn increment()` - We're introducing the functionality to increment and denoting it shouldn't return any value.